AdobeDocs/platform-learn.en/help/data-collection/event-forwarding/consider-moving-tags.md

 What if they have APIs, but also require some unique visitor or user ID with every API call?
 How can we access that ID if we don't have the vendor client-side code (tag) running on the site?

 Some vendors are changing their systems for the new world without third party cookies.
-These changes include the use of alternative unique identifiers, like a [UUID](https://developer.mozilla.org/en-US/docs/Glossary/UUID) or other [customer-generated ID](https://experienceleague.adobe.com/docs/experience-platform/edge/identity/first-party-device-ids.html) (CRM ID, hashed email address, etc.).
+These changes include the use of alternative unique identifiers, like a [UUID](https://developer.mozilla.org/en-US/docs/Glossary/UUID) or other [customer-generated ID](https://experienceleague.adobe.com/docs/experience-platform/edge/identity/first-party-device-ids.html).
 If the vendor allows a customer-generated ID, we can either send it from the client to Platform Edge Network with Web or Mobile SDK, or possibly get it from an API call in event forwarding.
 When we send data to that vendor in an event forwarding rule, we simply include that identifier as-needed.

 If the vendor requires data (like a vendor-specific unique ID, for example) that can only be generated or accessed by their own client-side tag, then that vendor tag is likely not a good candidate to move. _Attempting to reverse-engineer a client-side tag with the idea of moving that data collection to event forwarding without the appropriate APIs is discouraged._